apideck-samples/sample-starter-kit/README.md

 - Interactive carousel showcasing Apideck Ecosystem examples
 - Demonstrates how to embed integration marketplaces inside your own product using iframes
-- Browse through 8+ live ecosystem examples (Aikido, Beekeeper, Personio, etc.)
+- Browse through 10+ live ecosystem examples
 - Full-screen iframe viewer with navigation controls
 - **Note**: Ecosystems are part of [Apideck Ecosystem](https://www.apideck.com/ecosystem), a separate product that allows you to create branded integration marketplaces.
 This page showcases how you can embed these marketplaces directly into your application.